moonstream-labs/shellm/xtag/context.md

 - Initializes a global associative array `TAG_STRUCTURE`
 - Sets up the structure based on the tag type and number of items
-- Handles different tag types: instructions, context, filetree, codebase, document, example, code, and reasoning
+- Handles different tag types: instructions, context, repomap, codebase, version, document, example, code, and reasoning

 #### `make_xtags`

 - Generates XML tags based on the tag structure
 - Uses a case statement to handle different tag types
 - Builds the XML structure with placeholders for content
+- Includes special handling for the `version` tag type

 #### `fill_tags`

 - Populates the tag structure with actual content from files
 - Handles different tag types and their specific requirements
 - Reads file contents and updates the `TAG_STRUCTURE` accordingly
+- Includes handling for the `version` tag type

 ### Execution Flow